-Texas Cities Try To Assess Scope Of Damage In Imelda's Wake
+Texas Cities Try To Assess Scope Of Damage In Imelda's Aftermath

 Large areas of southeast Texas remain flooded Friday as officials work to get a broader sense of the damage left by Tropical Depression Imelda — a catastrophic weather event that swamped hundreds of cars and homes and claimed the lives of at least two people.